-Written by Ryan on Friday the 21st of April 2017.
+Written by Active Minds on Friday the 21st of April 2017.

 The impact that music has on our day-to-day life is huge; an upbeat song on a day when we are feeling low can almost instantly lift our mood, or a piece of music from our wedding day can send us hurtling back to that exact moment and all the joyous memories it entails.
 And it is for this reason, that music is an integral tool to helping those who are living with dementia feel secure, happy and relaxed, as well as helping to exercise the brain.